npm-wharf/mcgonagall/README.md

   host-mount = "/tmp/ohno"
 ```

+#### Secrets as Volumes

+Works similarly to flat files except instead of a config map name, use the keyword `secret` followed by the name of the secret:

+`name-of-the-mount = "secret::secret-name"`

 ### [storage]

 The storage block enumerates persistent storage requirements for services that have specified `stateful = true`.